BIO Web Conf.

 The wine and culinary tourism segment can help to foster regional development and the preservation of the culinary and cultural heritage in wine regions.
 Even though our study is exploratory, the results validate the relevance of experiential consumption related to wine and culinary vacation themes.
 Future research needs to explore a wider range of potential demand preferences and to exploit more representative sample to generalize the results beyond the local context to other wine regions.

 - G. Schamel (2013): Bedeutung und Potential des Weintourismus in Südtirol. in K. Scherhag (Editor): Weintourismus und Marketing.
-Lohmar-Köln: Josef Eul Verlag: 139–150 (In the text)
+Lohmar-Köln: Josef Eul Verlag: 139–150 [Google Scholar]

 - J. Rüdiger, J.H.
 Hanf, E. Schweikert (2015): Die Erwartungshaltung von Weintouristen in Deutschland.
-Berichte über Landwirtschaft-Zeitschrift für Agrarpolitik und Landwirtschaft 93 (2) (In the text)
+Berichte über Landwirtschaft-Zeitschrift für Agrarpolitik und Landwirtschaft 93 (2) [Google Scholar]

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.

 Initial download of the metrics may take a while.